Waterloo Bridge: Second bridge

 In the 1930s, London County Council decided to demolish the bridge and replace it with a new structure designed by Sir Giles Gilbert Scott.
 The engineers were Ernest Buckton and John Cuerel of Rendel Palmer & Tritton.
 The project was placed on hold due to the Second World War.

-Scott, by his own admission, was no engineer, and his design, with reinforced concrete beams (illustrated) under the footways, leaving the road to be supported by transverse slabs, was difficult to implement.
-The pairs of spans on each side of the river were supported by beams continuous over their piers, and these were cantilevered out at their ends to support the centre span and the short approach slabs at the banks.
-The beams were shaped "to look as much like arches as ... beams can".
-They are clad in Portland stone, which is cleaned by rain.
+By his own admission, Scott was no engineer, and it was difficult to implement his design.
+The design showed five arches but, as implemented, none of the "arches" is structurally an arch.
+The central one is a cantilever bridge with a central suspended deck.
+(Note: Two expansion joints 28m apart are visible across the road surface on either side of the centre of the central "arch".
+These continue as vertical breaks in the side of the bridge and can be seen from the river.)
+The two pairs of "arches" either side of the central one are reinforced-concrete box-girder bridges with separate box girders at each side (see the view from below).
+Unlike ordinary box girders, these are of variable (rather than uniform) depth "to look as much like arches as ... beams can".
+The box girders extend as cantilevers beyond the pier next the shore and next the centre with separate short box girders as part of the suspended central section of the central "arch".

+The beams are clad in Portland stone, which is cleaned by rain and which matches the neighbouring Somerset House.
 To guard against the possibility of further subsidence from scour, each pier was given a number of jacks that can be used to level the structure.

 Construction of the new bridge began in 1937 and it was partially opened on Tuesday 11 March 1942 and "officially opened" in September 1942.
 However, it was not fully completed until 1945.
 It is the only Thames bridge to have been damaged by German bombers during the Second World War.

 The building contractor was Peter Lind & Company.
 At the outbreak of war, despite an immediate order being issued by the Ministry of Transport, that the bridge construction was of national importance, the supply of male labour to execute the heavy works became acute.
 From the start of the war through to the bridge completion, women became the preponderant members of the construction workforce.
 This resulted in the project being referred to for many years as "The Ladies' Bridge".
 Lind used elm wood from the old bridge for the dining room floor of Hamstone House, his house that he commissioned and built in 1938 at St George's Hill in Surrey.

 Georgi Markov, a Bulgarian dissident, was assassinated on Waterloo Bridge on 7 September 1978 by agents of the Bulgarian secret police, the Committee for State Security, possibly assisted by the Soviet security agency, the KGB.
 He was killed with a poisoned pellet possibly fired from an umbrella.